CCMS-UCSD/GNPSDocumentation/docs/gnpsanalysisoverview.md

-This highlights all the current production analysis tools at GNPS as well as some exciting up and coming beta tools.
+This highlights all the current production analysis tools at GNPS as well as some exciting up and coming tools in development.

 ## Recommended Analysis Tools